croquet/microverse/staging/docs/Development.md

 The text area below shows the properties of the card in the format that is compatible with the card specification in the world file.
 You can edit values and hit Ctrl-S (on Windows) or Cmd-S (on Mac), and the values are used to update the card.
 Also, you can copy the contents to your world file.

 Note however that the content is not evaluated as a JavaScript expression; rather, each line of the text is parsed, and the part after ":" is passed with `JSON.parse()` to create the value.
-(This is to avoid opening up full `eval()`  feature from the propety sheet.)
+(This is to avoid opening up full `eval()`  feature from the property sheet.)

 ## Saving the World to a File